newchuyalong/libgdx-learning/Build-Infrastructure-Setup.md

 ## CCACHE
 The native builds can take considerable time, as such we'd like to only build what changed.
 Our C/C++ build system is based on a custom set of Ant scripts which do not support incremental builds (but are super easy to setup, see [jnigen](https://github.com/libgdx/libgdx/wiki/jnigen).
 And even (C)Make builds don't necessarily help you with incremental builds.
 Also, you want to clear your build if you publish snapshots, so any incremental build you get from a proper C/C++ build tool doesn't really help.

 To solve this issue, we use [ccache](http://ccache.samba.org/) which caches compilation results (object files).
-Ccache acts as a proxy to C/C++, hashes any sourcecode file you push through it (epxanding preprocessor macros and includes), checking if it has a binary fitting that hash in it's cache.
+Ccache acts as a proxy to C/C++, hashes any source code file you push through it (expanding preprocessor macros and includes), checking if it has a binary fitting that hash in its cache.
 If it does, it can directly return the object file instead of having to invoke GCC.
 Which is nice, as it gives us sort of incremental builds even if we clean out any previous build results!

 Setting up ccache for cross-compilation is pretty simple.